-Revenue per student for the year ended December 31, 2016 increased over 2015 primarily due to our residential traditional campus enrollment growing at a rate higher than our working adult enrollment.
+Revenue per student for the year ended December 31, 2017 increased over 2016 primarily due to the enrollment growth and due to an increase in ancillary revenues resulting from the increased traditional student enrollment (e.g. housing, food services, etc.).
+The increase in revenue per student between years is primarily due to a higher percentage of students residing on campus resulting in higher room and board related revenue as compared to the prior year.
 When factoring in room, board, and fees, the revenue per student is higher for these students than for our working adult students.
-We did not raise tuition in any of our programs for our 2016-2017 academic year and have not raised our tuition for our traditional ground program in eight years.
+We did not raise tuition in any of our programs for our 2016-2017 and 2017-2018 academic years and have not raised our tuition for our traditional ground program in nine years.
 A tuition increase of approximately 1% was implemented for the majority of online programs in September 2015.
 This reflects a concerted effort to control tuition pricing for students so that debt levels assumed by our students are reasonable.
 Tuition increases have not historically been, and may not in the future be, consistent across our programs due to market conditions and differences in operating costs of individual programs.

 We derive a majority of our net revenues from tuition financed by the Title IV programs.
-For the years ended December 31, 2016, 2015 and 2014, we derived cash receipts equal to approximately 72.3%, 74.8%, and 76.5%, respectively, of our net revenues from Title IV programs.
+For the years ended December 31, 2017, 2016 and 2015, we derived cash receipts equal to approximately 71.5%, 72.3%, and 74.8%, respectively, of our net revenues from Title IV programs.
 Our students also may rely on scholarships, personal savings, private loans, and employer tuition reimbursements to pay a portion of their tuition and related expenses.